danielarrais/aws-with-terraform/01. iam/README.md

 ### Policies

-A policie is a JSON document that defines one or more permissions to access the AWS services, that can be assigned to users, groups or roles.
+A policy is a JSON document that defines one or more permissions to access the AWS services, that can be assigned to users, groups, or roles.
 The JSON has two attributes: version and statement.
-The version is ther version of policies of AWS IAM, the current is
+The version is the version of the policies of AWS IAM, the current is
 2012-10-17.
-The statement describe the policie, so is the main attribute.
-Its has the Sid, Effect, Action, Resource and
+The statement describes the policies, and so is the main attribute.
+It has the Sid, Effect, Action, Resource and
 Condition:

 ```json